 Here we give you a summary that might help you organize the election process and your timeline:

 The members of the election committee have to be announced to all the PhDs at your institute upon formation.
 If you are member of the election committee you cannot stand for election.
-The committee has to make sure all eligible doctoral researchers are included in the announcements, calls and obviously the elections.
+The committee has to make sure all eligible PhD students are included in the announcements, calls and obviously the elections.